 We compare our prices to make sure we offer you the lowest prices and best value.

-Nitrofurantoin is an antibiotic treatment that is used to clear up a urinary tract infection.
-UTIs are common in women and are caused by bacteria travelling up the urethra and into the bladder.
+Nitrofurantoin is an antibiotic used to treat uncomplicated urinary tract infections (UTIs).
+An uncomplicated UTI may involve the bladder but does not involve the kidneys.
+UTIs are usually caused by bacteria travelling up the urethra and into the bladder.

-Nitrofurantoin is not specifically designed for the treatment of a kidney infection.
-Although it may provide some relief, your doctor is likely to issue you with something that will be better suited.
+Nitrofurantoin is not appropriate for treatment of kidney infections.
+Although it may have some effect, your doctor is likely to prescribe an alternative, better suited antibiotic for this purpose.

 Each capsule contains 50 or 100mg of Nitrofurantoin as the active ingredient.

-The additional ingredients in the medication are lactose, maize starch, pregelatinised maize starch, sodium starch glycollate and magnesium stearate.
-(The inactive ingredients may vary between different manufacturers).
+Additional ingredients include lactose, maize starch, pregelatinised maize starch, sodium starch glycolate, magnesium stearate.
+Inactive ingredients may vary between manufacturers.

 To treat a UTI you'll usually take 200mg of Nitrofurantoin each day.
 This might be in the format of 2-4 pills daily.
 Space these out evenly throughout the day; taking one in the morning and one 12 hours later in the evening.
 If the dose is split into 4 tablets then you should take these every 3-4 hours.
 Always take the full course of antibiotics as prescribed.